HRV pleads guilty to 11 charges of misleading consumers

-HRV Clean Water Limited (HRV) has pleaded guilty to 11 charges of unsubstantiated or misleading claims about the benefits of its water filters.
+Vector's HRV Clean Water Limited (HCW) has pleaded guilty to 11 charges of unsubstantiated or misleading claims about the benefits of its water filters.

 The charges were laid by the Commerce Commission in the Auckland District Court under the Fair Trading Act.